 Dr Steve Morton is an Honorary Fellow with CSIRO in Alice Springs.
 He was educated at the University of Melbourne before undertaking postdoctoral work at the University of California, Irvine and the University of Sydney.
 He worked for some years in the wet-dry tropics of the Top End with the Office of the Supervising Scientist, and then joined CSIRO in Alice Springs to work in the desert environment that has been the major focus of his ecological work.
 Subsequently Dr Morton spent ten years in the leadership of CSIRO as a Chief of Division and member of the Executive Team, working from Canberra and Melbourne.
 After retirement from full-time employment in 2011 he returned to live in Alice Springs.
 From here he serves on a variety of boards and committees relating to environmental and natural resource management, and continues to think and write about ecology, mostly to do with the Australian deserts.

-Michelle Andrews is with the Department of Premier and Cabinet and leads the Service Priority Review that is currently underway.
-In her previous role, Michelle was Deputy Director General Strategic Policy at the Department of Mines and Petroleum.
-Michelle is an environmental scientist with over 25 years’ experience in the public sector, including the Department of State Development, the Environmental Protection Authority, and she has acted as policy advisor to several State Government Ministers.
-Michelle is also Deputy Chair of the Minerals Research Institute of Western Australia.
+Michelle Andrews is the Assistant Deputy Director General, Policy and Reform at the Department of Premier and Cabinet.
+Michelle recently led the Service Priority Review and previously led the Department of Mines and Petroleum as Deputy Director of General Strategic Policy.
+Michelle is an environmental scientist with over 25 years’ experience in the public sector, including with the Department of State Development, the Environmental Protection Authority, as well as acting as policy advisor to several state government ministers.

 Dr Margaret Byrne

-Dr Margaret Byrne is Director of the Science and Conservation Division in the Department of Parks and Wildlife where she is responsible for the integration of science, policy and ongound management for biodiversity conservation.
+Dr Margaret Byrne is Executive Director, Biodiversity and Conservation Science at the Department of Parks and Wildlife where she is responsible for the integration of science, policy and onground management for biodiversity conservation.
 Margaret has a strong interest in effective leadership and management and sees effective partnerships across organisations as critical to the achievement of conservation goals.
 She is also recognised as a leading biological scientist in Australia with over 180 publications, and uses this to affect a strong evidence based approach to biodiversity conservation in Western Australia.
 Margaret obtained a PhD from The University of Western Australia and was a Post-doctoral Fellow at CSIRO in Canberra before returning to Perth to develop and manage a conservation genetics program in the then Department of Conservation and Land Management prior to taking on a greater science management role.